GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 [Compute Pressure](https://github.com/oyiptong/compute-pressure/) is a new, experimental API allows web applications to gain insight into the CPU utilization of the browser's device.
-The API is designed as a callback mechanism that receives periodic updates, allowing developers to observe changes in CPU utilization over time.
+The API provides a callback that receives periodic updates, allowing developers to observe changes in CPU utilization over time.
 A web app that uses this API can make informed decisions about enabling or disabling heavyweight features in response to these